Transfer Credit to Purdue

-A student may transfer an unlimited number of college credits to Purdue but must earn at least 32 Purdue credit hours to earn a degree from the University.
-Below is information to help college and high school students understand how credit transfers to Purdue.
+You may transfer an unlimited number of college credits to Purdue but must earn at least 32 Purdue credits to earn a degree from the University.
+Below is information about how credit transfers to Purdue.

 Detailed information about Purdue's transfer credit policies is available on the Transfer Credit Guidelines web page.

-Following a student's admission, Purdue's Credit Evaluation Department will evaluate official college transcripts for possible transfer credit.
+Following admission, Purdue's Credit Evaluation Department will evaluate your official college transcripts for possible transfer credit.
 To be transferable, coursework must meet the following criteria: